Fly Fishing Report on the South Holston River in Tennessee

 Copyright 2013 James Marsh

-Good conditions exist.
-We received three good reports from customers fishing this past week.
-The stream levels vary from below a normal level to a normal level and the water is clear.
+We received two more good reports from customers fishing this past week.
 There are very good late season hatches taking place.
 Keep in touch with us as we make weekly fly fishing reports on the South Holston River in Tennessee.

 Clarity: Clear